 41 Harvard St.

 Bottega di Capri gives Italian eateries in the North End a run for their money.
-Featuring fresh homemade pastas and more than a dozen sauces, this eat-in and take-out deli is the place to grab a sandwich at lunch or a prepared meal when you don’t feel like making dinner.
+Featuring fresh, affordable homemade pastas and more than a dozen sauces, this eat-in and take-out deli is the place to grab a sandwich at lunch or a prepared meal when you don’t feel like making dinner.
 The pumpkin tortellini and lobster ravioli are a must, as are the numerous panini and sandwich selections.

 43 Harvard St.